Bedenham Primary School

 The doors within the school can be left open for a wheelchair user to be able to move independently through the whole school.

 There is one accessible toilet.
-The Year R classroom also has a toilet.

 The school works closely with the Specialist Advisory Teachers, STA, to make adaptions for individual pupils.
 Specialist chairs, steps, footstools and augmentative technology (laptops etc.) are provided as needed.
 Other equipment to access the curriculum, specialist grips, wedges, tools can be provided through liaison with other agencies.